John Riley Banister: Early years

 Banister was born in Banister Hollow, a small settlement located in Camden County, Missouri, which was to become a local hub or center for surrounding communities.
 His parents were William Lawrence and Mary (Buchanan) Banister.
 According to biographical sources, all the Banisters were musicians and played fiddle, banjo, guitar and other instruments.
 They also sang long ballads and played Irish and Scottish jigs and reels.

-Around 1863 John's father, after being wounded twice while serving in the Confederate Army, did not return home and instead moved to Texas and married Mary Catherine Miller, a young woman of mixed Anglo-Saxon and Native American descent, with whom he had six other children.
+Around 1863 John's father, after being wounded twice while serving in the Confederate Army, did not return home and instead moved to Texas and married Mary Catherine Miller, a young woman of mixed British and Native American descent, with whom he had six other children.
 Whether or not William had formally ended his marriage with Buchanan prior to marrying Miller is a fact not noted in any historical record.

 Move to Texas

 What inspired Banister to leave Banister Hollow is not clear, although oral history suggests that it was in part due to his mother's unhappiness and abusive treatment from an uncle named Argiles Hicks.
 Further anecdotal evidence suggests that the wild, chaotic nature of the region was also an influence, as, according to Leona Bruce, mobs and guerillas were a constant threat.
 Furthermore, the attraction to the West, the land where Banister's father had gone before, may have been the strongest impetus.
 Banister, at age thirteen, along with his brother, Will (who was named after their father) decided to leave their home to seek out their father in Texas.

 Not having a map or any kind of predefined route, one Spring night in 1867 the two boys did not return home from hunting at the Niangua River.
 This timing was chosen because the boys understood that their leaving would not have been permitted by their family and their grandfather would have followed them and punish them had he had sufficient warning.

 There is no historical or anecdotal record to suggest that the boys ever set foot in Banister Hollow again.
 Nor is there record to show how John and Will Banister traveled or what transpired during that time, although there is record of the boys asking other passing travelers at the earlier stages of their journey questions about how and where to cross the rivers, what kind of storms normally occurred in the Spring, how to plan a route and stay on track and where there might be danger from Native Americans.
 They traveled nearly six-hundred miles alone, armed with only a single rifle, a small amount of lead and powder, and a bag of Banister Hollow cornmeal.
-Four months after leaving Banister Hollow, the boys arrived in Fort Worth, Texas, a well-known town which was a source of supplies for settlements in the surrounding region.
+Four months after leaving Banister Hollow, the boys arrived in Fort Worth, Texas, a well-known town that was a source of supplies for settlements in the surrounding region.